 Children with speech, language and communication needs (SLCN) have difficulty in communicating with others.
 This may be because they have difficulty saying what they want to, understanding what is being said to them or they do not understand or use social rules of communication.
 The profile for every child with SLCN is different and their needs may change over time.
 They may have difficulty with one, some or all of the different aspects of speech, language or social communication at different times of their lives.
 Children with Autism Spectrum Disorder (ASD) are likely to have particular difficulties with social interaction.
 They may also experience difficulties with language, communication and imagination, which can impact on how they are related to others.

 Children may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
 These may include becoming withdrawn or isolated, as well as displaying challenging, disruptive or disturbing behaviour.
-These behaviours may reflect underling mental health difficulties such as anxiety or depression, self-harming, substance misuse, eating disorders or physical symptoms that are medically unexplained.
-Other children may a have disorders such as attention deficit disorder, attention deficit hyperactive disorder or attachment disorder.
+These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self-harming, substance misuse, eating disorders or physical symptoms that are medically unexplained.
+Other children may have disorders such as attention deficit disorder, attention deficit hyperactive disorder or attachment disorder.

 Broad area of need 4: Sensory and/or physical needs